Learning French Words Through Etymology and Mnemonics

 Author Biography and Contact

 I have a Ph.D. in Chemistry and M.A. in Philosophy.
-I have taught myself linguistics with an emphasis on morphology and phonology, and have learned to read in multiple European languages.
-Please contact me by email to firstname.lastname@example.org or by filling the form with comments or corrections.
+I have taught myself linguistics with an emphasis on morphological and phonological changes in the history of Romance languages, and have learned to read in multiple European languages.
+Please contact me by email to email@example.com or by filling the form with comments or corrections.

-This book will be published once an appropriate publisher is found.
+This book will remain unpublished indefinitely.
 In the meantime, the full manuscript can be requested on a donation basis.
-With a $10 or more donation through Paypal, you will receive a copy of the e-book, and you are entitled to all future minor revisions, on the condition that the received copy is only shared within your immediate family.
+With a $15 or more donation through Venmo (use my venmo username @Yong-Huang-13 or email firstname.lastname@example.org), Zelle or Quickpay, Paypal, or by other means, you will receive a copy of the e-book, on the condition that the received copy is only shared within your immediate family.
+In the future, a few days before Christmas, you will receive an indexed, updated version of the book for free, every year.